 Kween Krush alert!!
 This is where we celebrate everyday women for being complete badass Wonder Women.

 Yvie, we’ve got a crush on you because simply, you have a heart of freaking gold!
 Not only do you spend most of your days caring for your housemate Tom but also your 6 dogs (most of which are rescues).
 Did we also mention you’re pee-your-pants funny?
-And lucky us, because we get to witness that weekly with your other housemate Angie on the Logie-winning Australian TV show ‘Gogglebox‘.
+And lucky us, because we got to witness that weekly on ‘I’m a Celebrity Get Me Out Of Here Australia’ with former housemate Angie from the Logie-winning Australian TV show ‘Gogglebox‘.

 How did you, Tom and Angie all come to live together?